panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2019-07-03 PMC/2019-07-03-PMC_Summary.md

 3. Update from the WP leaders

-3.1 WP4 - Data Analysis Services.
+3.1 WP4 - Data Analysis Services

 They had their workshop last week with 30 participants.
 The have collectively taken my notes, reflecting on ideas and identified aread of joined interest.
 They plan to process and extract those in the coming weeks and month 10 internal milestones and responsibilites.
 There was good participation from ExPaNDS/DESY (Knut, Anton Barty, Patrick Fuhrmann, Frank Schluenzen).
 Feedback from participants attending the workshop was generally positive.

 3.2 WP6 - EOSC integration

 Concerning authentication we are waiting for the results of the UmbrellaID management team vote (expected for the 4th of July).
 The last telco was not well attended (ELI attended, CERIC was excused all the other RIs were absent), the lack of engagement on the RI side is more and more a concern for WP6.
 The WP leader will be away in August, but